 Themes and topics: phenomenon-based learning, inclusion, sustainable development, language learning, literacy/media literacy, student welfare, Finnish or Swedish as a second language instruction.

-There are 18 teachers in total: 12 class teachers, 2 teachers covering special needs classes, an English teacher, a French/ English teacher and a special education teacher.
+Our staff comprises 18 teachers in total: 12 class teachers, 2 teachers in special needs classes, an English teacher, a French/English teacher, and a special education teacher.
+Additionally, we have two teaching assistants, a school nurse, and a school social worker, no psychologist is currently on staff.

-The school is located in a beautiful setting surrounded by forest and natural environment, only 10 minutes’ walk from Malminkartano railway station.
+The school is located in a beautiful setting surrounded by forest and natural environment, conveniently only 10-minute walk from Malminkartano railway station.

 Puistopolku Comprehensive School